CloudFerro/CFmapserver/README.md

 ## Customizing the initialization script

 Prior to deploying each MapServer container by CFmapserver, an initialization script runs in a separate [Kubernetes initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
-The [default script](https://raw.githubusercontent.com/PoulTur/cfmapserver/main/init/mapserver-init.py) checks for the contents of the S3 bucket defined in `values.yaml`, pulls the files with `.map` extension and copies them to the mounted `/etc/mapserver` folder.
-This folder is then mounted to the MapServer container as well, thus the mapfiles from S3 get synced to MapServer.
+The [default script](https://raw.githubusercontent.com/PoulTur/cfmapserver/main/init/mapserver-init.py) checks for the contents of the S3 bucket defined in `values.yaml`, pulls the files with `.map` extension and copies them to the mounted `/work-dir` folder.
+This folder is then mounted to the MapServer container in `/etc/mapserver` path, thus the mapfiles from S3 get synced to MapServer.

 The sequence described above takes place the first time when CFmapserver is deployed.
 Then, a cronjob running on the cluster, reinitiates this sequence periodically on a specified time interval.